venkatesh080490/WeatherData-App/README.md

 ```
 python manage.py runserver
 ```
-The API  should be accessible now at our local host i.e http://localhost:8000
+Server should be up and running & will be accessible now at our local host i.e http://localhost:8000

 # Endpoints: